 There is a huge controversy surrounding fluoride around the world, it is placed in water and toothpastes to prevent cavities, but some studies prove that fluoride is actually unnecessary and can actually be harmful to human health.
 Until 1972 fluoridation (putting fluoride in water) was practiced by several provinces but was completely disabled.

-More than 90% of the countries have drastically reduced fluoride or sometimes completely prohibit its composition in water, they claim that this is a poison that can even kill.
+More than 90% countries have drastically reduced fluoride or sometimes completely banned its composition in water, they claim that this is a poison that can even kill.
 Although the effects are not always visible, some studies claim that fluoride contributes to aging.
-Perhaps the fact that there is no fluoride in the water or in toothpaste is one of the reasons why the Japanese are not so aging.
+Perhaps the fact that there is no fluoride in water or toothpaste is one of the reasons why the Japanese don't show so much aging.

 Fluoride can also cause a reduction in bone strength causing osteoporosis.
 Others report impacts on white blood cells, genetic damage and even cancer.
 Fluoride can also cause a reduction in IQ and other damage.
 Of course, for these results it is necessary to consume a lot of fluor.
 A 70g toothpaste tube is believed to kill a 10kg child.